kscalelabs/rdme-docs/docs/ML/k-infer/troubleshooting-1.md

 ---
 ## Onnx Runtime

+If using Python, `kinfer` should automatically set the required `ORT_DYLIB_PATH` environment variable for you.
+However, when running the Rust binary directly, you will have to specify this yourself.

 This requires `onnxruntime = 1.20.0`.
 The easiest way to install this is through `pip`, which will determine the correct shared library to use for your system:

 ```shell Shell